Three former Pittsburgh Pirates born on this date, plus some draft picks from 1984 and a transaction from the 1880s.

 Jack Merson, second baseman for the 1951-52 Pirates.
 He was originally signed by the Washington Senators in 1940 at age 18 and he lasted just 12 games in the Appalachian League, hitting .135 in 37 at-bats, before he was released.
 He then went six full seasons without playing organized pro ball, with some of that time (approximately 14 months) being spent serving in the military during WWII.
 He played semi-pro ball after the war ended, then he returned to pro ball in 1947 as a member of the Pirates organization.
 That year he hit .388 with 11 homers in the low minors.
 He moved up one level in 1948 to York of the Interstate League and hit .321 in 141 games.
 After spending two seasons in Double-A playing for New Orleans of the Southern Association, he moved up to Triple-A Indianapolis in 1951, where he hit .295 with 94 RBIs, earning a September call-up to the Pirates.
 He joined the Pirates on September 12th and was in the lineup two days later, playing second base and batting eighth against the Brooklyn Dodgers.
 During his second big league game, he had four hits and drove in six runs in an 11-4 win over the Dodgers.
 After going hitless in the first game of a doubleheader on September 16th, he had back-to-back three-hit games.
 In 13 games that September, he hit .360 with 14 RBIs, which helped earn him a starting job with the 1952 team.
 In his only full season in the majors, he hit .246 with 38 RBIs and 41 runs scored in 111 games.
 He was lost to the Boston Red Sox after the season in the 1952 Rule 5 draft and he would end up playing just one more Major League game, which came on April 24, 1953 in the ninth game of the season.
 He went 0-for-4 that day and committed an error.
 He went to the minors shortly after his final game and finished his playing career in 1956, spending his last four years playing for the San Diego Padres of the Pacific Coast League.
 His six-RBI game was easily his career best in the majors, but Merson also never matched the three RBIs he picked up in his fourth career game.

 Milt Scott, first baseman for the 1885 Alleghenys.
 He played one game in the majors in 1882 with the Chicago White Stockings (Cubs) before spending the entire 1883 season in the minors as a player/manager for Fort Wayne of the Northwestern League.
 He played the 1884 season for the Detroit Wolverines, a defunct National League franchise.
 He hit .247 with 50 RBIs in 110 games that season.
 Scott started the 1885 season with Detroit and was hitting .264 in 38 games before being released to the Alleghenys after going 0-for-4 with a costly error on June 24th.
 Pittsburgh manager Horace Phillips was actually in Detroit trying to get some new players that same day while his team was at home playing St Louis.
 He secured infielder Marr Phillips first, then was trying to sign Scott and outfielder Jerry Dorgan, who he failed to acquire.
 Scott went 12 days between his final game in Detroit and his first game with Pittsburgh.
 Jim Field started the first 56 games of the season for the Alleghenys at first base through a doubleheader on July 4th, and then Scott took over for him on July 6th and played the rest of the season.
 Field was released that same day, with the Alleghenys deciding that Scott had the better bat.
 They were the only two players to play first base for the Alleghenys that season.
 Scott played 55 games in a Pittsburgh uniform, hitting .248 with 18 RBIs (Field hit .239 with 15 RBIs).
 He was an above average first baseman defensively, and for the Alleghenys he posted a .986 fielding percentage, which was 20 points over the league average at the time.
 He was highly skilled at catching infield pop ups, which was more impressive back then when they used either no glove or a small fingerless padded glove.
 Just prior to the 1886 season the Alleghenys sent the 25-year-old Scott to the Baltimore Orioles of the American Association, where he played his last Major League season.
-The Orioles stuck with him for the entire year, despite a .190 average and a .481 OPS in 137 games.
-Scott had a .974 fielding percentage (six points above average) in his final season and he led all American Association first basemen in assists.
+It was part of the settlement between Baltimore and Pittsburgh over the signing of Sam Barkley, with both teams laying claim to him for 3 1/2 months, during which time Barkley was suspended by the American Association.
+Finally on April 16, 1886, two days before Opening Day, the Alleghenys agreed to release Scott to Baltimore so that Barkley would be able to play for them, ending the conflict.
+The Orioles stuck with Scott for the entire year, despite a .190 average and a .481 OPS in 137 games.
+He had a .974 fielding percentage (six points above average) in his final season and he led all American Association first basemen in assists.
 He was a .228 hitter in 341 big league games.
 He finished out his pro career playing for five minor league teams over the 1887-90 seasons.
 His last season was spent back in Fort Wayne as a player/manager.